Phenelzine Prescribing Information

 L-tryptophan containing preparations

 Patients should be warned that the use of the above foods, beverages, or medications may cause a reaction characterized by headache and other serious symptoms due to a rise in blood pressure, with the exception of dextromethorphan which may cause reactions similar to those seen with meperidine.
-Also, there has been a report of an interaction between Phenelzine sulfate and dextromethorphan (ingested as a lozenge) causing drowsiness and bizarre behavior.
+Also, there has been a report of an interaction between Phenelzine Sulfate Tablets and dextromethorphan (ingested as a lozenge) causing drowsiness and bizarre behavior.

 Patients should be instructed to report promptly the occurrence of headache or other unusual symptoms.